dali-lab/figma-workshop/README.md

 - 💻 Devs are going to learn how to build some mockups
 - 🎨 Designers are going to explore some HTML and CSS
+- 🦄 Everyone is going to learn Figma

 And everyone will be taking their first steps toward glorious unicorndom!